Readta/acad-homepage.github.io/_pages/about.md

 <span class='anchor' id='news'></span>

 # 🔥 News
+- *2026.07*: &nbsp;🎉🎉 The paper about "Tracking footprint motions of streamwise vortices in turbulent boundary layers of transversely curved plates is accepted in *Physics of Fluids*.
-- *2026.07*: &nbsp;🎉🎉 The paper about "Experimental investigation of fractal features of passive scalar mixing in turbulent pipe flow" is accepted in *Ocean Engineering*.
+- *2026.07*: &nbsp;🎉🎉 The paper about "Turbulent mixing in a transverse jet from an axisymmetric body under unsteady motion" is accepted in *Ocean Engineering*.
 - *2026.06*: &nbsp;🎉🎉 We warmly welcome [Ms. Huiyu Xiao](www.linkedin.com/in/anna-xiao-48a108311) from *University of Toronto* to visit our lab!
 - *2026.03*: &nbsp;🎉🎉 The paper about "Anomalous scaling of passive scalar mixing in pipe flow" is accepted in *Journal of Fluid Mechanics*.
 - *2025.12*: &nbsp;🎉🎉 Two papers published in *Journal of Fluid Mechanics* and one paper published in *Physical Review Fluids*.